Daniel Theis: Boston Celtics (2017–2021)

-On July 20, 2017, Theis signed with the Boston Celtics.
-He made his NBA debut on October 18 against the Milwaukee Bucks.
-On March 12, 2018, Theis suffered a torn meniscus in his left knee, and missed the remainder of the 2017–18 season after Theis repaired his left knee lateral meniscus in a surgery.
+On 20 July 2017, Theis signed with the Boston Celtics.
+He made his NBA debut on 18 October against the Milwaukee Bucks.
+On 12 March 2018, Theis suffered a torn meniscus in his left knee, and missed the remainder of the 2017–18 season after Theis repaired his left knee lateral meniscus in a surgery.

-On October 29, 2018, Theis was found to have a slight tear of the plantar fascia in his right foot and was scheduled to be out indefinitely, but he returned shortly after the injury on November 11 vs. the Portland Trail Blazers.
+On 29 October 2018, Theis was found to have a slight tear of the plantar fascia in his right foot and was scheduled to be out indefinitely, but he returned shortly after the injury on 11 November against the Portland Trail Blazers.

-On July 17, 2019, the Boston Celtics announced that they had re-signed Theis, along with former Brose Bamberg teammate Brad Wanamaker.
+On 17 July 2019, the Celtics announced that they had re-signed Theis, along with former Brose Bamberg teammate Brad Wanamaker.
 The contract was reported to be worth $10 million in total for the 2019–20 and 2020–21 seasons.

-Two thirds through the season, on February 21, 2020, Theis had a career-high 25 points and 16 rebounds in a win against the Minnesota Timberwolves.
+Theis started 64 games at center for the Celtics during the 2019–20 season.
+On 21 February 2020, Theis had a career-high 25 points and 16 rebounds in a win against the Minnesota Timberwolves.
 Celtics coach Brad Stevens said that Theis complemented the rest of the starters, playing in a way that "fits the other guys perfect."

 Chicago Bulls (2021)

-On March 25, 2021, Theis was traded to the Chicago Bulls in a three-team trade involving the Washington Wizards.
-By April 12, he had worked his way into the starting lineup against the Memphis Grizzlies.
-On April 26, Theis scored 23 points and had 12 rebounds and 5 assists in a 110–102 victory against the Miami Heat.
+On 25 March 2021, Theis was traded to the Chicago Bulls in a three-team trade involving the Washington Wizards.
+By 12 April, he had worked his way into the starting lineup against the Memphis Grizzlies.
+On 26 April Theis scored 23 points and had 12 rebounds and 5 assists in a 110–102 victory against the Miami Heat.

 Houston Rockets (2021–2022)

-On August 7, 2021, Theis was traded to the Houston Rockets via a sign-and-trade deal.
+On 7 August 2021, Theis was traded to the Houston Rockets via a sign-and-trade deal.

 Return to the Celtics (2022)

-On February 10, 2022, the Boston Celtics re-acquired Theis from the Rockets in exchange for Bruno Fernando, Enes Freedom, and Dennis Schröder.
+On 10 February 2022, the Boston Celtics re-acquired Theis from the Rockets in exchange for Bruno Fernando, Enes Freedom, and Dennis Schröder.
 Theis and the Celtics reached the NBA Finals, but lost to the Golden State Warriors in 6 games.

-Indiana Pacers (2022–present)
+Indiana Pacers (2022–2023)

-On July 9, 2022, Theis was traded, alongside Nik Stauskas, Aaron Nesmith, Malik Fitts, Juwan Morgan and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
-Theis made his Pacers debut on February 2, 2023, after missing over 3 months with a knee injury.
+On 9 July 2022, Theis was traded, alongside Nik Stauskas, Aaron Nesmith, Malik Fitts, Juwan Morgan and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
+On 2 February 2023, after missing over 50 games due to knee surgery, Theis made his Pacers debut against the Los Angeles Lakers.
+On 13 February against the Utah Jazz, Theis recorded a season–high 11 points, five rebounds, and three assists as the Pacers' starting center.
+Theis spent his first season in Indiana as a mentor and backup to Myles Turner, Jalen Smith, and Isaiah Jackson before falling out of the Pacers rotation.

+On 15 November 2023, Theis reached a buyout agreement with Indiana after seeing minimal action to start the 2023–24 Pacers season.

+Los Angeles Clippers (2023–2024)

+On 17 November 2023, Theis signed with the Los Angeles Clippers.